How to Sell Your Expensive Advisory Services to Your Clients

-Only when you increase this distance and make the Lead feel disheartened about their As-is state can you stand the best chance of them wanting to buy your firm’s services.
+Only when you increase this distance and make the client feel disheartened about their As-is state can you stand the best chance of them wanting to buy your firm’s services.

 Propose your firm and your services as the solution to their problems

-When your Lead is feeling crestfallen about their As-is state, now is the time to propose your advisory services as the solution to their problems.
+When your client is feeling crestfallen about their As-is state, now is the time to propose your advisory services as the solution to their problems.

 The best way to do this is to turn your service features into benefits.

 When clients buy, they want to know the value of their purchase, so your job is to sell, not only what your firm can do but how this will benefit the client.